circuitdao/docs/docs/technical-manual/announcer-registry.md

 ### Lineage

 Being a custom singleton, the Announcer Registry requires a lineage proof when spent.
-In case of the eve spend, which must be performed using the launch operation, the Registry asserts the [standard launcher](https://chialisp.com/singletons/#launcher) CREATE_COIN_ANNOUNCMENT from the Statutes launcher coin.
-This requires the lineage proof to be the treehash of a list consisting of the Statutes eve puzzle hash (corresponding to the full puzlle including the outer standard singleton layer) and the amount of the Statutes eve coin, which is always 1 (TODO: and the key_value_list if used).
+In case of the eve spend, which must be performed using the launch operation, the Registry asserts the [standard launcher](https://chialisp.com/singletons/#launcher) ```CREATE_COIN_ANNOUNCEMENT``` from the Statutes launcher coin.
+This requires the lineage proof to be the treehash of a list consisting of the Statutes eve puzzle hash (corresponding to the full puzlle including the outer standard singleton layer) and the amount of the Statutes eve coin, which is always 1 <!--(TODO: and the key_value_list if used)-->.
 It also means that the Registry's eve spend must occur at protocol launch.

 ## Statutes